This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

 Laparoscopic bowel resection is surgery to remove all or parts of the small or large intestine (bowel).
 This is done to treat conditions such as intestinal bleeding, blockages, inflammation, or infections.
 It may also be done to remove large polyps (growths) or early signs of tumors in the intestines.
-Your healthcare provider will make small incisions in your abdomen and use a long, thin scope to do the surgery.
-The amount of intestine removed depends on the reason why this surgery is needed.
-An ileostomy or colostomy, which is an opening in the abdomen to drain bowel movement into a bag, may also be made.
+The amount of intestine removed depends on the reason this surgery is needed.
+An ileostomy or colostomy may also be made.
+This is an opening in the abdomen to drain bowel movement into a bag.